elusivecodes/FrostCore/README.md

 Add a class or classes to each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `classes` is an Array of classes, or a space seperated string of class names.

 ```
 core.addClass(nodes, ...classes);
 ```

 Remove a class or classes from each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `classes` is an Array of classes, or a space seperated string of class names.

 ```
 core.removeClass(nodes, ...classes);
 ```

 Toggle a class or classes for each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `classes` is an Array of classes, or a space seperated string of class names.

 ```
 core.toggleClass(nodes, ...classes);